 Why are we going to the dentist?
 We do lots of things to stay healthy, like eating a rainbow of fruits and vegetables every day, drinking lots of water, and brushing our teeth.
 A dentist helps us by looking into our mouths twice a year and helping us clean our teeth and gums.

 Does it hurt?
 Getting our teeth cleaned usually doesn’t hurt a bit.
-But there may be times during the visit when a dentist may need to apply a little extra care to our teeth and gums.
+But there could be times during the visit when a dentist may need to apply a little extra care to our teeth and gums.
 This may be uncomfortable or hurt for a second, but we can ask the dentist about this at the beginning of the visit.
 We can take big belly breaths during the appointment if it gets tough.

 Will I be there by myself?
 I’ll be there to support you and make sure you’re comfortable and safe!

 How do I get ready?
 There are lots of things we can do to prepare for a visit to the dentist.
-On the day of the visit you can wear something you like, so you are comfortable and happy.
-We can visit the dentist before the day of your appointment, so you can see what the place looks like, and meet some of the friends who work there.
+On the day of the visit, you can wear something you like, so you are comfortable and happy.
+We can visit the dentist before the day of your appointment, so you can see what the place looks like, and meet some of the people who work there.
 At home, you can use stuffed animals to practice some of the things your dentist will do at the visit.
 Each day, we’ll continue to practice healthy habits, so the doctor can be proud of how we eat a rainbow of fruits and vegetables, drink water, and brush our teeth!

 Next: Preparing for a Visit